Our Safeguarding & Child Protection Policy.

 In our school, the welfare of our children is paramount.

 We are committed to safeguarding and promoting their welfare and expect all our staff and volunteers to share this commitment.
-All our staff understand their responsibility to safeguarding and promoting the welfare of children and young people.
+All staff understand their responsibility to safeguarding and promoting the welfare of children and young people.
+Annual safeguarding training is undertaken by all members of staff and governor with responsibility for child protection and safeguarding as part of INSET at the start of each academic year.
+All staff and governors are required to read - and sign that they have read - the current document 'Keeping Children Safe in Education'.

 We will work, and be seen to work, in an open and transparent way.
 We use safeguarding checks in all our recruitment processes.
 All our staff are given appropriate induction and practical guidance for safe working practice - about which behaviours constitute safe practice, which behaviours should be avoided and what to do if they are concerned about any child in school.